vacp2p/rfc/specs/waku/waku-v2.md

 }
 ```

 WakuSub does not currently use the `ControlMessage` defined in GossipSub.
 However, later versions will add likely add this capability.

 `TopicDescriptor` as defined in the PubSub interface spec is not currently used.

+### Message

+The `from` field MAY indicate which peer is publishing the message.

+The `data` field SHOULD be filled out with whatever payload is being sent.
+Encryption of this field is done at a separate layer.

+The `seqno` field MAY be used to provide a linearly increasing number.
+See PubSub spec for more details.

+The `topicIDs` field MUST contain the topics that a message is being published on.

+The `signature` field MAY contain the signature of the message, thus providing authentication of the message.
+See PubSub spec for more details.

+The `key` field MAY be present and relates to signing.
+See PubSub spec for more details.

+TODO: Don't quite understand this scenario, to clarify.
+Wouldn't it always be in `from`?
+> The key field contains the signing key when it cannot be inlined in the source peer ID.
+When present, it must match the peer ID.

+### SubOpts

+TODO

 ### Historical message support

 TODO(Dean): Fill out this section with historical message API.

-### Options used

-*NOTE: Should contain protobuf definitions that cover essentials of Waku v1.
-In cases where it doesn't cover, we can defer to siblings/child specs, e.g. such as the data field for encryption, etc.*
+- Add issue for this in specs repo

 ## Changelog